HarshakaAlahakoon/simplesip/README.md

 ## Introduction
 Simplesip is a simple IVR server written mainly in **Erlang**, and it is developed for educational purpose.
 No external libraries are used.
 But, this application can be extended further to use in industrial level.
-No performence/load tests have been done for this application and still in active development.
+No performence/load tests have been done for this application and **still in active development**.

 This application has been developed to use both TCP and UDP for SIP protocol.
 But currently UDP is used for development.
 TCP support is developed to a certain extent.